GoogleCloudPlatform/cloud-hackathons/hacks/intro-to-gke/README.md

 - Show your coach that you've scaled to 3 instances by using a `kubectl` command
 - Show your coach that you've scaled to 5 instances by modifying your Deployment yaml file

-## Challenge 5:
+## Challenge 5: Update and Release with Zero Downtime

 ### Introduction

 Your marketing team has asked you to change your application's homepage.
 They think that it should be more informative by explaining what your company is and what you actually sell.
 In this section, you'll add some text to the homepage to make the marketing team happy.

 To ensure seamless and uninterrupted service to your customers, we need to update your application with zero downtime using Kubernetes' rolling updates functionality.